authelia/authelia/docs/content/integration/proxies/support.md

 ---
 title: "Support"
 description: "An support matrix for Authelia and several supported reverse proxies"
-lead: "This documentation details a support matrix for Authelia features and specific reverse proxies as well as several caveats etc."
+summary: "This documentation details a support matrix for Authelia features and specific reverse proxies as well as several caveats etc."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []